Are you trying to find your saved drafts in WordPress?

 You will now see all of the content you copied from your WordPress database.
 To check how this draft will look to the people who visit your website, click on the ‘Preview’ button.

 We hope this article helped you learn how to find your saved drafts in WordPress.
-You may also want to see our guide on how to add keywords and meta descriptions in WordPress and see our expert pick of the best WordPress SEO plugins and tools that you should use.
+You may also want to see our guide on how to add keywords and meta descriptions in WordPress and our expert pick of the best WordPress SEO plugins and tools.